zzzprojects/docs/entityframeworkcore.com/pages/providers/providers-more.md

 ### Pomelo.EntityFrameworkCore.MyCat

-Pomelo.EntityFrameworkCore.MyCat is an Entity Framework Core provider and optimized for MyCat (An open source MySQL cluster proxy which based on Cobar)
+Pomelo.EntityFrameworkCore.MyCat is an Entity Framework Core provider and optimized for MyCat (an open source MySQL cluster proxy which is based on Cobar)

 #### Install